 Our catchment area covers the parishes Our Lady and St Illtyd’s, Llantwit Major, Cowbridge and Rhoose, St Helen’s, Barry, St Mary’s Dinas Powys, and St Joseph’s Penarth.
 Our designated feeder schools are St Helen’s, Barry and St Joseph’s, Penarth.

-In the event of oversubscription applications will be placed on a waiting list until 30th September 2021.
-Applications will be ranked in accordance to the oversubscription criteria.
-The governing body will consider applications received from families of multiple birth children (twins, triplets etc) collectively against the oversubscription criteria.
+In the event of over subscription applications will be placed on a waiting list until 30th September 2022.
+Applications will be ranked in accordance with the oversubscription criteria.
+The governing body will consider applications received from families of multiple birth children (twins, triplets, etc) collectively against the oversubscription criteria.
 The planned admission number is 163.

 In Year Transfer